 The Counseling Department has an outstanding, caring, and accessible faculty composed of individuals who are extensively qualified as instructors and have impressive experience in the field to give students a well-rounded, practical educational experience.

-The Department of Counseling and Student Development offers the Masters of Science in Counseling with a concentration in Clinical Mental Health Counseling.
+The Department of Counseling and Higher Education offers the Masters of Science in Counseling with a concentration in Clinical Mental Health Counseling.
 This program meets the requirements for the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and leads to licensure as a Professional Counselor (LPC) and Clinical Professional Counselor (LCPC) in the State of Illinois.
 Click here for more information on this program.

-The Department of Counseling and Student Development offers the Masters of Science in Counseling with a concentration in School Counseling.
+The Department of Counseling and Higher Education offers the Masters of Science in Counseling with a concentration in School Counseling.
 This program meets the requirements for the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and leads to certification as a School Counselor in the State of Illinois (Professional Educator License).
 Click here for more information on this program.